google/flax/docs_nnx/guides/haiku_to_flax.rst

 There are a few other details to explain in the Flax example above:

-* **The `@nnx.split_rngs` decorator:** Flax transforms, like their JAX counterparts, are completely agnostic of PRNG state and relies on input for PRNG keys.
+* **The `@nnx.split_rngs` decorator:** Flax transforms, like their JAX counterparts, are completely agnostic of the PRNG state and rely on input for PRNG keys.
 The ``nnx.split_rngs`` decorator allows you to split the ``nnx.Rngs`` before passing them to the decorated function and 'lower' them afterwards, so they can be used outside.

   * Here, you split the PRNG keys because ``jax.vmap`` and ``jax.lax.scan`` require a list of PRNG keys if each of its internal operations needs its own key.
 So for the 5 layers inside the ``MLP``, you split and provide 5 different PRNG keys from its arguments before going down to the JAX transform.